justin4957/g-expression/guides/javascript_compiler.md

 # G-Expression to JavaScript Compiler

-This guide demonstrates the **killer feature** that proves G-Expressions work as a universal computational substrate: compiling G-Expressions to JavaScript and executing them with Node.js.
+This guide demonstrates the useful feature that proves G-Expressions work as a universal computational substrate: compiling G-Expressions to JavaScript and executing them with Node.js.

 ## Overview